 Your shoulder is a ball and socket joint and the four muscles of the rotator cuff (supraspinatus, infraspinatus, teres minor, and subscapularis) are responsible for not only moving the ball on the socket but for compressing the ball on the socket so your arm can move.
 While it is a ball and socket joint you shouldn't think of the socket as very deep.
 It is more like a golf ball on a tee.
 With all of the muscles having to work very hard to move the arm, compress the ball on the socket, and all working in a very small space with other bones and ligaments there are lots of opportunities for the shoulder to get injured.

 The symptoms for rotator cuff injuries are quite varied.
 These are just some of the most common symptoms.
 Pain in the lateral shoulder or top of the shoulder is common.
 Usually this can be reproduced in certain positions or moving the arm, especially overhead.
 Depending on the individual some times the pain is only caused with moving the arm with resistance or weight(s).
 Many times there is weakness in certain movements.
 Sometimes the pain is preventing more strength and sometimes there is just weakness with no pain.
+Many times because of the weakness or compensation other muscles have to kick in, which can leave knots in your shoulder muscles.

 The pain felt from rotator cuff injuries is many times sharp with movement and dull or achy afterwards or achy throughout the day.
 [Note: Given that there are other things that refer pain to the shoulder (like the heart) if this pain has come on suddenly and especially if it doesn't seem related to shoulder movement you really should get it looked at quickly.]